Sumith-Kumar-Saini/Uber_Clone/README.md

   - **200 OK**: User successfully logged out.
   - **500 Internal Server Error**: An unexpected error occurred on the server.

-### Token Storage
+### Token Storage and Cookie Management

 - The application uses cookies to store the JWT token securely.
 The token is set as an HTTP-only cookie to prevent client-side access, enhancing security against XSS attacks.

-### Cookie Configuration
-- The token cookie is configured with the following options:
+- **Cookie Configuration**:
   - `httpOnly`: Prevents JavaScript access to the cookie.
   - `secure`: Ensures the cookie is sent only over HTTPS in production.
   - `sameSite`: Restricts how cookies are sent with cross-site requests.
   - `maxAge`: Sets the expiration time for the cookie.

+### Security Considerations
+- Ensure that sensitive information, such as JWT secrets and database connection strings, are stored securely in environment variables and not hard-coded in the application.
+- Regularly update dependencies to mitigate vulnerabilities.
+- Implement logging and monitoring to detect and respond to security incidents promptly.

+### Troubleshooting and Monitoring
+- Monitor server logs for any errors or unusual activity.
+- Use tools like Postman or curl to test API endpoints and validate responses.
+- Ensure that the MongoDB instance is running and accessible from the application.